 An American First

-On 16 April 1787, "the first American play" opened at the John Street Theater in New York City.
-Entitled, The Contrast, it was written by 29-year-old Royall Tyler.
-It is considered the first American play ever performed in public by a company of professional actors.
-An American play in the sense it was written by an American, with an American theme, for American audiences.
+On April 16, 1787, "the first American play" premiered at the John Street Theater in New York City.
+Titled The Contrast, it was written by 29-year-old Royall Tyler.
+It is considered the first American play ever performed publicly by a company of professional actors.
+An American play, in the sense that it was written by an American, with an American theme, for American audiences.

 A Playwright Patriot